mjbeyeler/GWAS_Pipeline/README.md

-## Installation
+# Installation
 If you only need the GSM extraction script (Scripts/Extract_GSM.ipynb), you only need to install the FaST-LMM part.
 If you want to use the entire GWAS pipeline, R as described below will also be required.

 ### FaST-LMM

-1) You need a Unix environment (WSL (Windows Subsystem for Linux works too)).
+1. You need a Unix environment.
+(WSL (Windows Subsystem for Linux) works too.)
-2) Install an Anaconda 2 for Linux distribution: https://www.anaconda.com/download/#linux
+2. Install an Anaconda 2 for Linux distribution: https://www.anaconda.com/download/#linux
-3) This pipeline uses FaST-LMM from Microsoft Genomics (https://github.com/MicrosoftGenomics/FaST-LMM).
-Once Anaconda python is installed, download the full GWAS_Pipeline project, and in the *FaST-LMM* folder type `sudo python setup.py install`.
-After this the FaST-LMM is fully functional.
+3. This pipeline uses FaST-LMM from Microsoft Genomics (https://github.com/MicrosoftGenomics/FaST-LMM).
+Once Anaconda python is installed, download the full GWAS_Pipeline project, and in its *FaST-LMM* folder type `sudo python setup.py install`.
+After this, FaST-LMM is fully functional.

-#### Warning

-FaST-LMM was updated only recently.
+**Warning**: FaST-LMM was updated only recently.
 To make sure to have the latest pysnptools, just type the following in your Anaconda command prompt:
 `pip uninstall pysnptools`
 `pip install pysnptool`

-### R (for phenotype extraction)
+### R (for phenotype adjustment)
-Install any R distribution.
+Install any R distribution in your Unix environment.
 Then type

 ```
 sudo apt install libssl-dev        # openssl compatibility